European Partnership on Innovative SMEs / Eurostars call for proposals MAR 2022

 - United Kingdom

-- The project consortium is composed by entities from at least two Eurostars countries with a minimum of one organisation from a Eureka full member or partner country.***
+- The project consortiumis composed of entities from at least two participating countries, with at least one organisation coming from an EU or Horizon Europe Associated Country.

 - The budget of the SMEs from the participating countries (excluding any subcontracting) is 50% or more of the total project cost.